hawkinsw/CPPTimes/OOPIntro.md

 };
 ```

-Then, to create an instance of a `Date` ADT we could simply write
+Then, to create an instance of a Date class we could simply write

 ```C++
   Date d{2,9,1982};
 ```
 That code declared _and_ initialized `d` at the same time.

 If we tried to write that same syntax with the code for the more robust Date ADT implementation that we have now, the compiler would be angry with us.
-Once we declared that certain variables are private, we could no longer declare and initialize a `Date` ADT using the _aggregate initialization_ syntax from above.
+Once we declared that certain variables are private, we could no longer declare and initialize a Date class using the _aggregate initialization_ syntax from above.
 Does it mean that we are stuck writing code that looks like

 ```C++
   Date d{};